Last updated: Apr. 30, 2021

 Individual tax returns are typically due April 30 each year.

-If you’re self-employed, or a sole proprietor, you need to file your tax returns by June 15.
-However, although you have extra time to file, if you have an amount owing it must be paid by the April 30th deadline to avoid interest and penalties.
+However, although you have extra time to file, if you have an amount owing it must be paid by the April 30th deadline to avoid interest.

 Why do I need to file on time?